 b.
 Management of Product Backlog

 The PO has to develop, revise and manage the Product Backlog as per the internal stakeholder requirements.
-He/She has to ensure that the items in the product backlog are altered continually as required, to meet the competitive expectations.
-The scrum team is conveyed about the same, which enables collaborative working to deliver results of high value.
+He/She has to ensure that the items in the product backlog are altered continually as required to meet the competitive expectations.
+The scrum team is conveyed about the same, enabling collaborative working to deliver high-value results.
 PO has to remain answerable at all times to the queries raised by the team.

 c.
 Certification of a Product

 Considered as the ‘Servant Leader’, the Scrum Master is the trainer, facilitator, and defender of the Scrum Team.
 SM trains the team members on scrum practices and ensures that the team adheres to the values and principles of Scrum.
-The SM has to facilitate communication and collaboration within the team and keep them motivated about the work.
+In addition, the SM has to facilitate communication and collaboration within the team and keep them motivated about the work.